-The formats and methods of mailing penalty mail are penalty metered mail, penalty permit imprint mail, penalty mail stamps, penalty Periodicals imprint mail, and penalty reply mail.
+[1-27-13] The formats and methods of mailing penalty mail are penalty metered mail, penalty permit imprint mail, penalty Periodicals imprint mail, and penalty reply mail.
 There are also special procedures for penalty Express Mail.
-Information on use of INTELPOST may be obtained from the Post Office Accounting manager, USPS Headquarters.
 All penalty mail matter must meet the applicable standards in 7.6 through 7.15.